What is a Hammer Drill vs. Rotary Hammers

-A hammer drill works best at drilling holes in bricks, mortar and concrete blocks.
+A hammer drill is perfect for light masonry.
+It works best at drilling holes in bricks, mortar and concrete blocks.
 But it can also handle the occasional hole in poured concrete.

 You don’t need to spend tons of money on hammer drill bits, but more expensive bits are usually equipped with superior carbide tips, and the tips are more securely attached to the shank of the bits, which reduces breakage in heavy use.